💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-Same-sex adoption in Michigan is legal.
+Same-sex adoption in Michigan is married couples only.

 Current status